ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **Task 5:** Use the spread syntax to concatenate two arrays and each character of a string into one array, showcasing the versatility of spread operators in handling multiple data types.

+**Task 6:** Enhance string construction using ES6 template literals to cleanly integrate variables into text, improving readability and maintainability.

 ## File Overview

 **0-main.js:** Imports and tests functions from 0-constants.js by executing them and displaying their combined outputs.